stone-payments/python-sre-challenge/README.md

   - [ ] Launch new containers
   - [ ] Delete containers
 - [ ] Create Instructions how the application can be executed on the README.
+- [ ] Some unit tests with an framework  of your choice.

 ## Requirements